 4. Organic & Paid Search

-As we often say, search is probably the first place you should start your marketing efforts.
+As we often say, the search is probably the first place you should start your marketing efforts.
 Your prospects are typing into Google or another search engine, more or less saying “I want to buy ____.”
 With the holidays approaching, people will be searching online more and more to research gift ideas.

 In preparation for the holidays, your website must be optimized so that you are being found.
-New visits on your website that come naturally from a search engine (not through a paid ad) is referred to as organic search.
+New visits on your website that come naturally from a search engine (not through a paid ad) are referred to as organic search.
 Do you have meta-tags in the coding of your website?
-Do you have content on your site specific to your products or services?
+Do you have content on your site-specific to your products or services?

 To keep costs low, you can also promote offers in your ads that don’t require customers to click on it; for example, your ad could simply promote that you offer free shipping on orders over $50.
 If you don’t have a call to action to click, you can get that message across for very little cost.

 Banner advertisements should also include these special offers.
 You can specify which sites your ads show up on, and banner ads in particular are great for building awareness.
 Last, you can post ads on mobile apps.
 Mobile advertisements often have lower competition and therefore lower cost, but you’re still reaching a large audience.

 However, if you are promoting on mobile, you have to make sure your site or at least the page you’re driving traffic to is mobile-optimized!
 In 2019 studies found that traffic to retail websites from mobile traffic is up and represents 68% of total visits.
 Customers can easily get frustrated and get a bad perception of your brand if your ad is driving them to a page that does not appear correctly on their mobile device.

 We hope these quick tips help you to prepare your digital marketing strategy for the holidays.
 Stay tuned to our blog for more insights and advice on the holiday season and beyond!